cpalosrejano/studio-ghibli-movies/readme.md

 ## About this app
-This app is a simple Android application which consumes a public API to fetch all the Studio Ghibli movies.
+This app is a simple Android application which consumes an API to fetch all the Studio Ghibli movies.
 The main pruporse of this app is improve my very own skills in Android Development ecosystem.

-The app is built following the  MVVM, repository pattern and multimodule architecture.
+The app is built following the MVVM and multi module architecture with SOLID principles.

 ## Modules